stacs-srg/valipop/record_classification/src/site/markdown/algorithms-information.md

 ### Classification to Multiple Codes

 The ability to classify a record to more than one classification is extremely important when dealing with cause of death records as as single string may contain several different causes of death.
 For example the death certificate may list "bronchitis and whooping cough".
-It would be innapropriate to code this as just bronchitis (J40) or whooping cough (A37) when both causes contributed.
+It would be inappropriate to code this as just bronchitis (J40) or whooping cough (A37) when both causes contributed.

 The following algorithm is used to code single strings to multiple codes: